 My work is inspired by the glazes and forms of the early ceramics from Japan, China and Korea.
 I have spent many years studying and working out recipes for the ancient glazes and have added my own intuition to increase their depth and beauty, achieving layers of colour within colour.

 My glazes have in them a high percentage of Silica being fired at high stoneware temperatures.
 The principle fluxing element in my glazes is Calcium combined with smaller amounts of Potassium, Sodium and Magnesium.
-My work is safe for the user, the maker, and the environment.
-The colours of my glazes come from very small amounts of copper and iron in the glaze mix – reduced copper turns red and iron blue/green.
-However the result of using a single burner gives an uneven reduction, therefore I have some pieces reduced on one side and oxidized on the other, giving the unique flame marks.
-The firing takes about 24 hours to reach it’s top temperature of approx. 1360°C. The kiln is then shut off and allowed to cool for 48 hours before opening.
-On cooling, however, the process is still ongoing.
-Oxidized crystals form within the glaze matrix and can give occasionally the rare effect of blue and green crystals in a rich copper red glaze.
+The colours of my glazes come from very small amounts of copper and iron in the glaze mix or brushed underneath a Jun glaze – reduced copper turns red and iron blue/green.
+On some pieces I brush on the tops a thick layer of iron oxide, this melts runs and crystallises into gold(iron pyrites) Also brushing a coat of neat wood ash on the tops of pots runs and gives an interferance pattern to the underlying glazes.
+The result of using a single gas burner gives an uneven reduction within the kiln therefore I have some pieces reduced on one side and oxidized on the other, giving the unique flame marks.
+The firing takes about 24 hours to reach it’s top temperature of approx. 1380°C. cone 14.
+The kiln is then shut off and allowed to cool slowly for 48 hours before opening.
+On cooling the maturing process is still ongoing, oxidized crystals form within the glaze matrix and can give occasionally the rare effect of blue and green crystals in a rich copper red glaze.

 GLAZE CLOSE UPS